 At the beginning and then from time to time, yes.
 Soreness is part of a normal physiological response to training in ways your body isn’t yet used to.
 When you train with sufficient intensity to cause an adaptation response, you “break down” your body’s tissues a bit.
 That’s a good thing since now your body has a reason to lay down some new tissue that is able to handle the stress of the previous training session.
 This is what is meant by “eliciting a training effect.”
 You shouldn’t be very sore all the time, but a little bit on a regular basis is to be expected.
 You can still come in and train on days when you’re sore, and you’ll most likely feel better for having done so.

 What can I do to be less sore?

 We’ve got an article about that right here.

 That’s great!
-We’d be pretty bored if no one came in to play on Rest Days, so we have lots of other options to choose from: Active Recovery, Yoga, Anti-Gravity, Strong Fit, Short Circuit, Pilates, and Open Gym are all ways you can fill up the week with an additional day of training.
+We have lots of other options to choose from: Active Recovery, Yoga, Anti-Gravity, Strong Fit, Short Circuit, Pilates, and Open Gym are all ways you can fill up the week with an additional day of training.
 Depending on your membership, they may even already be included in your monthly membership.
 We do, however, strongly advise that you take at least a day each week to enjoy some kind of fitness outside of the gym.
 Play a new sport, go for a hike, bike around a new neighborhood… make it a relaxing and fun day!